Stage 2 of the Inner Source Pyramid.

 - what to expect as a contributor (SLAs for PR review time, change warranty periods after merge)

-- hot to get expert help (links to host team or community slack channel)
+- how to get expert help (links to maintaining team or community slack channel)

 - how to setup local development environment and build the capability

 - how to verify changes with manual or automated tests